Ivo-Balbaert/The_Way_to_Jai/book/3_Compiling_and_running_your_first_program.md

 But as we will soon see with real programs that do something, Jai always compiles very fast.

 Let's analyze the compilation output:
 First it displays the full _linker command_ (this could be useful when something goes wrong at this stage).
-Here (on Windows) we see Microsoft's `link.exe` at work; on Linux the lld-linux command is used.
+Here (on Windows) we see Microsoft's `link.exe` at work; on Linux the `lld-linux` command is used.
-Calling the compiler creates a hidden _.build_ folder, in which _.obj_ files like _hello_sailor_1_w2.obj_ are created, as well as a .lib and .exp file.
+Calling the compiler creates a hidden _.build_ folder, in which _.obj_ files like _hello_sailor_1_w2.obj_ are created, as well as a `.lib` and `.exp` file.

-The linker then combines all these and helper libraries in one executable named _hello_sailor.exe_ on Windows and _hello_sailor_ on Linux and macOS.
-You will also see a file with **.pdb** extension, which is used when debugging.
+The linker then combines all these files and helper libraries in one executable named _hello_sailor.exe_ on Windows and _hello_sailor_ on Linux and macOS.
+You will also see a file with `.pdb` extension, which is used when debugging.

 Compilation/linking produces a single executable as output: Jai follows the _single compilation unit model_.
 You can execute this by typing:  `hello_sailor`